-Since Signal is a non-profit organization, there is no information about investors or Investment rounds.
+Since Signal is a non profit organisation, there is no information about investors or Investment rounds.
 Moxie Marlinspike has stepped down as the Signal messenger LLC CEO as of January 2022.

-In current times this may be an option that really tilts the users to favor Signal as opposed to WhatsApp.
+In current times this may be an option which really tilts the users to favour Signal as opposed to whatsapp.

-Signal has many celebrity users, the most famous one being the current Twitter and Tesla owner, Elon Musk among others.
-KT Tunstall, Jack Dorsey, Anand Mahindra, and Edward Snowden are a few others who have openly endorsed or supported Telegram and Signal.
+Signal has many celebrity users, the most famous one being the current twitter and Tesla owner, Elon Musk among others.
+KT Tunstall, Jack Dorsey, Anand Mahindra and Edward Snowden being a few others who have openly endorsed or supported Telegram and Signal.

 As we all know what Elon Musk’s tweets can do to products that he has mentioned on the microblogging site, celebrities shifting to Signal may increase the appeal of the messaging application.

 There are also some concerns among people about such an application being used to organise terrorist attacks and riots.
 Since it is difficult to trace the people and what they speak in such groups remains private, Intelligence agencies may have some issues with it and may even think about banning its use in their countries.
 China, which has a record of not taking too kindly to foreign apps, has banned Signal in its country.

 Signal may find it very tough to operate if the donations and funding become scarce, they might need to find some innovative ways to tap into the market.
 There are in-app purchases that can change the way that Signal earns without making it “pay-to-use”.